tsirysndr/top-mg-github-users/README.md

 # Top Madagascar Github Users

+The public contributions by users in Madagascar.
+This list contains users from Madagascar and cities Antananarivo Toamasina Mahajanga Antsirabe.

+There are 138 countries and 674 cities can be found [here](https://github.com/tsirysndr/top-github-users).

+There are 952 users in Madagascar.
+You need at least 1 followers to be on this list.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: